whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-10-Box-Of-Style-Rachel-Zoe-Subscription-Fall-2015-Review-Coupon.md

 </a></center>

 <DL>
-<DT><a href="" target="_blank">Notebooks</a></DT>
+<DT><a href="http://www.sloanestationery.com/collections/all-notebooks?page=1" target="_blank">Sloane Stationary Notebooks</a></DT>
-<DD>Value $</DD>
+<DD>Value $25</DD>
 </DL>

 <p>If you asked me last year if I ever use physical notebooks, I'd look at you like "do you live in the stone age?".
-But this year I've actually been using them to jot ideas, plans and just about anything that my mind desires.
+I mean who uses them.
+But that was last year.
+This year, surprisingly, I've been using actual notebooks to jot ideas, plans and just about anything that my mind desires.
 There's a sense of satisfaction you get when you're physically writing with a pen on a paper, sometimes it's just good to get back to the old ways.
-I especially find myself writing more on notepads when I'm travelling.</p>
+I especially find myself writing more on notepads when I'm travelling, it just feels better, but that's just me.</p>

 <p>These notebooks are unlike any notebooks I have.
 I love the sleek and simple design, plus the leather feel and look gives a fashionable look that'll go with any ensemble.
 I'm already using the red one!</p>